 • Be a traditional celebrity (think red carpet) or a social media celeb (someone with 100,000+ Youtube subscribers, Instagram followers, or Facebook page likes).

-• Who will your target audience respond and/or relate to the most?
+• Who will your target audience respond to and/or relate to the most?
 Remember to choose someone who can show off your product/service while also positively progressing your brand image.

 • Promote your product/service on television, social media platforms, in print ads, and/or on the radio.